 Remuneration and Fees

 O’Donoghue Hooper Dolan Insurances Ltd may be remunerated by a professional fee for the initial work activity and time spent in seeking the best terms, advice, product and product producer for your specific needs.
 An administration fee is also charged for the activity involved in the renewal of the policy and also for any alterations that take place during and at termination of the policy.
 We are usually remunerated by commission received from the product producers for the work involved in placing an order and finalising the product with them on your behalf.
-We may earn our remuneration on the basis of fee, commission and any other type of remuneration, including an economic benefit of any kind offered or given with the insurance contract.
+We may earn our remuneration on the basis of fee, commission and any other type of remuneration, including a non-monetary benefit or on the basis of a combination of these methods.
+A non-monetary benefit will only be accepted if it enhances the quality of the service to our clients.
+Where an override commission is received, this will be disclosed to you in general terms.
 The range of commission payable varies depending on the class of business being placed.
 Some product producers do not pay any commission.
 A Compliance charge may apply and is detailed in the overall amount due.
 Our fees/charges will be communicated to you in advance of new business, renewal and mid-term alteration stage and will be clearly set out in our documentation issued to you.
 Services can be provided solely on a fee basis if the client so wishes, so that no commission will be taken from the premium charged by the product producer.
 Where you choose to pay in full for our service by fee, we will notify you in writing in advance and agree the scale of fees to be charged if different from fees outlined below.
 Where it is not possible to provide the exact amount, we will provide you the method of calculation of the fee.
 All premiums are subject to a 5% Government Levy, where applicable.
 An additional 2% Government Levy will also apply on all motor insurance policies, as per the requirements of the Insurance (Amendment) Act 2018.

 Scale of Fees